JetBrains/kotlin-web-site/pages/docs/reference/functions.md

 }
 ```

-Member functions are called with dot notation
+Member functions are called with dot notation:

 ``` kotlin
 Sample().foo() // creates instance of class Sample and calls foo
 ```

-For more information on classes and overriding members see [Classes](classes.html) and [Inheritance](classes.html#inheritance)
+For more information on classes and overriding members see [Classes](classes.html) and [Inheritance](classes.html#inheritance).

 ## Generic Functions

-Functions can have generic parameters which are specified using angle brackets before the function name
+Functions can have generic parameters which are specified using angle brackets before the function name:

 ``` kotlin
 fun <T> singletonList(item: T): List<T> {